Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## Characterize Digital Potentiometers (D)

 For this section you will need to characterize digital potientometers to use for the rest of the project.
+- Give a concrete description of how the digital potentiometer works.
+- Include documentation and code showing that you programmed the potentiometer to multiple values (100,1000,5000,10000 Ohms).

 ## Datasheet Quiz